AIS-Bonn/opt_control/README.md

 ### A_global
 Global acceleration.
 This can be for example constant sidewind when controlling an MAV.

-### b_comp__global
+### b_comp_global
 Should global acceleration be compensated?

 ### b_sync_V
-Should all axes be synchronized by a constant velocity coast phase?
-This means that the velocity of faster axes is reduced to synchronize with the slowest axis.
+Should the velocity of faster axes be reduced to synchronize with the slowest axis.
+When both, b_sync_V and b_sync_A are switched on, the trajectory with the smallest deviation from the time-optimal trajectory is chosen.

 ### b_sync_A
-Should all axes be synchronized by a constant acceleration phase?
-This means that the acceleration of faster axes is reduced to synchronize with the slowest axis.
+Should the acceleration of faster axes be reduced to synchronize with the slowest axis?
+When both, b_sync_V and b_sync_A are switched on, the trajectory with the smallest deviation from the time-optimal trajectory is chosen.

-### b_rotate
-Rotate the axes so that the x-axis points into the direction of movement between waypoints.

-### b_sync_by_wait
+### b_sync_W
 Should all axes be synchronized by waiting?
 This means that faster axes wait before starting or after finishing at the waypoint for the slowest axis.
 This only works when waypoint velocity and acceleration is zero of either the start- or target waypoint.

+### b_rotate
+Rotate the axes so that the x-axis points into the direction of movement between waypoints.
+This only makes sense with more than one axis.
+Considering a 3-dimensional trajectory (x,y,z), the coordinate system is rotated about the z-axis.

 ### b_best_solution
 Should the best solution be returned?
 See _solution_in_ for details.